-Les Misérables - Watch Order: Release Order
+Les Misérables Movies: Release Order

 Victor Hugo's 1862 masterpiece Les Misérables has been adapted for cinema across nearly a century (although the silent era films are not listed here), with each generation of filmmakers bringing their own interpretation to the epic tale of Jean Valjean, Inspector Javert, and the struggle for redemption in 19th-century France.
 These adaptations span from classic Hollywood productions to acclaimed European films to the blockbuster musical adaptation.

 Each film stands alone as a complete retelling of Hugo's novel, with directors choosing different aspects to emphasize - from intimate character studies to sweeping historical epics.
-The 2012 adaptation uniquely brings the beloved stage musical to screen, featuring sung-through performances, while earlier versions focus on the dramatic elements of Hugo's original prose.
+The 2012 adaptation uniquely brings the popular stage musical to screen, featuring sung-through performances, while earlier versions focus on the dramatic elements of Hugo's original prose.

 Les Misérables